Exclusive - Syria army defectors say U.S. strikes could kill Assad opponents

 The conflict started with a peaceful pro-democracy movement against four decades of Assad family rule but became armed after a crackdown by security forces.
 Attacks have included incendiary and cluster bombs, as well as summary executions, and the United Nations says 100,000 people have been killed.

-(Additional reporting by Stephanie Nebehay in Geneva, Dasha Afanasieva in Istanbul and Andrea Shalal-Esa and David Alexander in Washington; Editing by Philippa Fletcher)
+(Additional reporting by Stephanie Nebehay in Geneva; Dasha Afanasieva in Istanbul and David Alexander in Washington; editing by Philippa Fletcher)